JamieWilson2000/B-W-Milestone-Project-1-/README.md

 Each element will lead the user to an individual page dedicated to that particular task in hand.

 General Typography and styling:<br>
 The styling that i have decided to go for is a very clean black and white interface.
 I have opted for the Oswald font style because after being introduced to it via the learning modules, I have become rather fond of its style and felt it fitted in with the look I was hoping to acheive.
-I decided to go with a style of text where I refrain from using capitals,I personally like this style but to some I appreciate it can look un-attractive.
+I decided to go with a style of text where I refrain from using capitals, I personally like this style but to some I appreciate it can look un-attractive.

 Methods used: